VictorCallejas/Space_Odyssey/README.md

 In the last decades, many companies have appeared in the space industry and the space launches have multiplied, so it is not easy to be aware of all lift offs, hence the concept of space odyssey.

-Currently there are many proposals such as websites or apps, but we wanted a solution that would encourage the user to see the launch, that was not the user who has to be pending and searching, instead something that propose and facilitate, so is more comfortable and saves time for the user.
+Currently there are many proposals such as websites or apps, but we wanted a solution that could encourage the user to see the launch.
+In this platform, the user does not have to be focusing or searching for information.
+Instead of that, Hal makes everything easier, so it is more comfortable and it is a saving-time tool.

-The reference to HAL9000 also has a meaning, as the evolution in the movie, at first it seems only a chatbot, then you will think that it is an assistant and finally you will not know where to fit it.
+The reference to HAL9000 also has a meaning.
+Hal evolves in the same way as in the movie.
+First, it seems only a chatbot, then you will think that it is an assistant and finally you will not know where to fit it.

 We neither, so we call him Hal.